ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vpc.hidden.md

    ```
    {: codeblock}

 5. To get the server Administrator’s password, use the SSH key to decrypt it.
-In this example, the private key is located in the folder '~/.ssh/' in the workstation where 'ibmcloud' CLI command in run from.
+In this example, the private key is located in the folder `~/.ssh/` in the workstation where `ibmcloud` CLI command in run from.

    ```sh
    ibmcloud is in-init $VMWARE_JUMP --private-key @~/.ssh/id_rsa
    ```
    {: codeblock}

-   If running inside of Git sh on Windows, prefix the above command with 'MSYS_NO_PATHCONV=1', for example 'MSYS_NO_PATHCONV=1 ibmcloud is in-init ...'.
+   If running inside of Git sh on Windows, prefix the above command with `MSYS_NO_PATHCONV=1`, for example `MSYS_NO_PATHCONV=1 ibmcloud is in-init ...`.
    {: tip}

 6. Modify security group rule to allow inbound access.